-Cochlear implants are wonderful solution for people who have severe to profound permanent hearing loss.
-When standard hearing aids no longer give appropriate hearing results.
+Cochlear implants are a life-changing solution for individuals suffering from severe to profound permanent hearing loss — especially when standard hearing aids fail to provide satisfactory results.

-The procedure entails implanting an electronic device that replaces the function of the non-functional cochlea.
-This cutting-edge technology aids patients in regaining their hearing and improving their quality of life.
-This technology can be done both in children with hearing disability since birth and adults and senior citizens who have lost their hearing capacity.
-Cochlear implant surgery is frequent in Mumbai.
+The Cochlear Implant Surgery involves implanting an advanced electronic device that replaces the function of a non-working cochlea.
+This innovative technology helps patients regain their sense of hearing and greatly improves their quality of life.
+The Best Cochlear Implant Surgery in Mumbai is available for children born with hearing disabilities, as well as for adults and senior citizens who have lost their hearing over time.

 Auditory nerve excitation by electrical stimulation has a narrow dynamic range, resulting in poor resolution of the intensity and frequency information of verbal stimulation through the Cochlear Implant.
 In addition, speech perception deficiency in patients with hearing defects can also affect their speech comprehension.

 Thus adequate rehabilitation after Cochlear Implantation is very important.
 Adequate and timely post-Implantation hearing and speech training improves speech perception and speech intelligibility even in pre-lingual deaf children after receiving cochlear devices.
-Juvekar nursing home collaborates with tara foundation to insuring excellent post-operative rehab for all its children
+At Juvekar Nursing Home, recognized as one of the best ENT hospitals in Mumbai, Dr. Meenesh Juvekar and his expert team collaborate with the TARA Foundation to ensure every child receives personalized and effective post-operative rehabilitation, supporting their journey from silence to sound with compassion and care.

 A cochlear implant is an electronic device that restores hearing.